• Skip to primary navigation

 If you get Mother’s Day, Teacher Appreciation Week, Valentine’s Day, birthday, or other holiday flowers, you hold the key to fun hours.

-A flower with a long stem is held over a clear bucket filled with water and Kristian uses blue scissors to snip the end of the stem off.
+A flower with a long stem is held over a clear bucket filled with water and Kristian uses blue scissors to snip the end of the stem off for the spring flower sensory table.

 This spring flower sensory table is basically FREE